 None can deny the appeal of a hardwood floor.
 It has a long tradition of luxury, and a timeless beauty.
 It is also expensive and difficult to install.
 Those looking for that classic look and feel might do well to consider engineered hardwood flooring.
 When determining whether or not to invest in engineered wood flooring, here are the essentials to keep in mind.

 Unlike conventional hardwood, which comes straight out of a tree and into your home, engineered hardwood is a more complex product that consists of several layers.
 The outermost is a hardwood veneer, a thin slice of wood (less than 1/8″) of whatever species you desire.
 The inner layers are made of plywood, high density fiberboard, or hardwood.
 The core layers make the product more stable than regular hardwood, while the outer veneer surface adds beauty and authenticity.

 Environmental Advantages of Engineered Hardwood

 - Veneer is sliced rather than cut with a saw.
 This process produces no sawdust, which means that all of the tree’s wood can be used.
 The sawdust produced making hardwood boards is wasted wood (and adds up to a significant amount).

 Engineered Hardwood Flooring Cons

 Engineered flooring is definitively easier to install, in fact, some handy homeowners are even enticed into installing their own engineered floors.
-It’s still a major project with big financial implications, however, so don’t over-reach on your home improvement skills.
+It’s still a major project with big financial implications, so don’t over-reach on your home improvement skills.
 Even for the majority of homeowners who hire a flooring contractor for the job, you’ll save a hefty sum on installation, which is important given that most engineered flooring is more expensive than solid wood.

 High-quality engineered floors (thick veneers, quality substrate) will usually cost somewhere between $8 and $12 per square foot.
 How much extra money this costs and whether cheaper installation offsets this price often depends on the type of wood you’re choosing.
 With an exotic or even highly-coveted hardwood, such as maple, engineered flooring is likely to be cheaper overall.
 For more common hardwoods, solid wood flooring may be cheaper overall, although it will still take longer to install.